mshyun13/personal-page/README.md

 ## About this project

-Hi, I'm Seunghyun Min, and this is my personal project for my portfolio.
-I used GSAP library to add various animation.
-This portfolio includes different projects which had been completed along with breif explaination about each projects.
-It also includes short introduction of myself, and information about myself.
+Hi, I'm Seunghyun.
+This is a personal portfolio project showcasing some of the work I've done.
+I used the GSAP library to add various animations throughout the site.
+The portfolio includes several projects I've completed, each with a breif explanation.
+You will also find a short introduction and some background information about me.

 ### Installation